gravi-ctrl/homelab-blueprint/README.md

 1.  **Decrypt and extract the backup:**

     ```bash
-    # Save your private key from password manager into this file
+    # Save your private key from your password manager into this file
     sudo nano /root/.backup-key.txt
     sudo chmod 600 /root/.backup-key.txt
     ```